 What Do PCR and FSC Mean?

-PCROr, post consumer recycled plastic, is exactly what it sounds like.
+PCR (post consumer recycled) is exactly what it sounds like.
 When we recycle a product, where does it go?
-Its materials are broken down and can be reused to make new products, eliminating the waste it’d create if it simply went to decompose in a landfill (which, by the way, can take hundreds of years).
+Its materials are broken down and can be reused to make new skincare products, eliminating the waste it’d create if it simply went to decompose in a landfill (which, by the way, can take hundreds of years).
 Virgin plastic, on the other hand, is brand new and costs the Earth a whole lot more.
-“For example, the carbon footprint of manufacturing 100% PCR Polyethylene terephthalate (PET), like in a water bottle, is 60% lower than virgin PET (yes, that includes all the energy to collect, recycle, and remanufacture the plastic)”, Huffpost reports.
+“For example, the carbon footprint of manufacturing 100% PCR Polyethylene terephthalate (PET), like in a water bottle, is 60% lower than virgin PET (yes, that includes all the energy to collect, recycle, and remanufacture the plastic),” Huffpost reports.

-We’ve begun transitioning all our paper packaging to using only FSC-certified paper.
-It’s important to know that while this doesn’t mean the paper is recycled, it is recyclable—so always recycle the paper packaging many Versed products arrive in.
+100% of our paper packaging (the boxes and pouches products like our Instant Resurfacing Mask and Antioxidant Oil-Serum come in) uses FSC-certified paper.
+It’s important to know that while this doesn’t mean the paper is recycled, it is recyclable—so always recycle the paper packaging your products arrive in.